yellowdog/python-examples/README.md

 - `YD_NAMESPACE`
 - `YD_TAG`

-When setting the value of the above properties, a property set on the command line takes precedence over one set via an environment variable, and both take precedence over a value set in a configuration file.
+When setting the value of the above properties, a property set on the command line takes precedence over one set via the configuration file, and both take precedence over a value set in an environment variable.

 If all the required common properties are set using the command line or environment variables, then the entire `common` section of the TOML file can be omitted.